Lewis County fall foliage tour slated for Oct. 2

 The annual drive-it-yourself Rocky Fawcett Fall Foliage Tour is set for Oct.
 2. The event was renamed in 2018 in memory of Mr. Fawcett, a friend of the county Chamber of Commerce who previously planned and organized the autumn tour.

 “Our annual fall foliage tour is a great reminder to everyone that we live in a place of magic,” said Kristen Aucter, chamber executive director.
-“Leaves that have been green all summer long turn vibrant in anticipation of the upcoming winter and create a beautiful show that those of us who live here are lucky to witness year after year.
-This year’s tour will take people through the northwestern part of the county to visit businesses that are equally as vibrant in the diverse services that they give us.
-We hope people use this tour as a reason to visit a place that they have never been to or haven’t been in a long time before winter comes and changes our landscape in yet another magical transformation.”
+“Leaves that have been green all summer long turn vibrant in anticipation of the upcoming winter and create a beautiful show that those of us who live here are lucky to witness year after year.”

 A different section of the county is featured each year in the tour.
 This year’s route will travel up Tug Hill and down into the Black River Valley, through Copenhagen, Deer River, Barnes Corners and Castorland.
 Stops include Amish Connection, The Cottage Inn, Denmark Gardens Apple Orchards, Hopenhagen, Inman Glide Trail, Montague Inn, Tug Hill Hook & Ladder, Tug Hill Vineyards, Wakefield Apiaries LLC, West Martinsburg Mercantile and Zehrs Flowers & Landscaping.